My very late report on the Celebration of Life for John Walton of the long-running Walton & Johnson Show.

 The next day, the full force of Walton & Johnson was released in the city of New Orleans.
 Funny.
 Silly.
 Rude.
 Raunchy.
 Topical.
 Irreverent.
 Satirical.
 Sarcastic.
 Naughty.
 Lots of hilarious and topical parody songs about current events.
 And always interesting and controversial.

-W&J worked at nearly every radio station in New Orleans and were booted off the air more than once for different reasons.
+John and Steve worked at nearly every radio station in New Orleans and were booted off the air more than once for different reasons.
 According to one story Steve Johnson told on the air, they made a comment about then-president George H.W.
 Bush.
 The next day, two Secret Service gentlemen showed up for a “visit.”
 The radio station’s receptionist was used to greeting people that “wanted to have a word with them,” and she didn’t even flinch.
 Without missing a beat, she just called out, “Walton and Johnson, you have company!”

 This story was also told, both on the air by Nathan Ailes, a former radio sales guy and longtime W&J ally, and at the activity.
 When they first started, it wasn’t long before the radio station’s salespeople began to revolt.
 “We can’t sell this show, it’s too nonstandard,” or something like it.
 Many threatened to quit.
 Radio station management just said, “sorry to see you go!”
 Most got on board and successfully sold the show’s advertising.